rcollie/MMM-MarsWeather/README.md

 {
     module: "MMM-MarsWeather",
-    position: "top_right", // Change as per your layout
+    position: "top_right", // You can change the position as needed
     config: {
-        // You can change the update interval or other config options if you want }
+        // Here you can put any configuration options you have defined in your module
+        // For example, updateInterval: 300000 to update every 5 minutes }
 }